jprochazk/hebi/crates/derive/README.md

 👷‍♂️ Work in progress

-This crate contains derive macros for use with Mu.
+This crate contains derive macros for use with Hebi.